tengqm/FlagGems/docs/index.md

 ## About

-FlagGems is a high-performance general operator library implemented in [OpenAI Triton](https://github.com/openai/triton).
+FlagGems is a high-performance general operator library implemented in the [Triton](https://github.com/openai/triton) language.
 It aims to provide a suite of kernel functions to accelerate LLM training and inference.

-By registering with the ATen backend of PyTorch, FlagGems facilitates a seamless transition, allowing users to switch to the Triton function library without the need to modify their model code.
-Users can still utilize the ATen backend as usual while experiencing significant performance enhancement.
+By registering with the ATen backend of PyTorch, FlagGems facilitates a seamless transition, allowing users to switch to the Triton function library without the need to modify their model.
+Users can continue to use the ATen backend as usual while experiencing significant performance enhancement.
 The Triton language offers benefits in readability, user-friendliness and performance comparable to CUDA.
 This convenience allows developers to engage in the development of FlagGems with minimal learning investment.

 ## Features